devendrn/renderdragon-shaders/docs/docs/build.md

 ## Debugging shader

-You can use free graphics debugging tools like Pix, RenderDoc for debugging your shader.
+You can use free graphics debugging tools like PIX, RenderDoc for debugging your shader.

 ### Using PIX on Windows